Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 ## Cross validation

-In previous lessons, we learned how to build a shape space for a collection of images (in our case containing WBC nuclei) and then reduce the dimension of this space using PCA.
-We also learned about the k-nearest neighbors (k-NN) classification algorithm that assigns a "class" to a data point based on the class held by a plurality of its *k* closest neighbors.

-We would like to apply k-NN to WBC images to see how well it performs.
-That is, how often does k-NN assign an image to the correct class?
+We would like to apply k-NN to a dimension-reduced shape space WBC images to see how often it assigns an image to the correct class.
 The tricky part is that we already know the correct class for every image in our dataset.
-To get around this issue, we could exclude some *subset* of the data, pretending that we don't know the correct classes, and then ask how well we are able to correctly predict the classes of the objects that we excluded, called the **validation set**.
+To get around this issue, we could exclude some *subset* of the data, called the **validation set**.
+After pretending that we don't know the correct classes for elements of the validation set, we will see how often our classification algorithm correctly identifies the class of each object in this set.

-**STOP:** What issues do you see with this approach?
+**STOP:** What issues do you see with using a validation set?
 {: .notice--primary}

-The problem is that it is unclear which subset we should use as a validation set.
+Unfortunately, it is unclear which subset of the data we should use as a validation set.
 Random variation could mean that the reported accuracy will change depending on which subset we choose.
-And for that matter, what makes the elements of the validation set so special?
-Ideally, we would use an approach that is not subject to random variation and that uses *all* of the data for validation.
+And what makes the elements of the validation set so special as to be chosen?
+Ideally, we would use a more democratic approach that is not subject to random variation and that uses *all* of the data for validation.

-The most common solution is called **cross validation**, in which we divide our data into a collection of *f* (approximately) equally sized groups called **folds**.
+In **cross validation**, we divide our data into a collection of *f* (approximately) equally sized groups called **folds**.
 We use one of these folds as a validation set, keeping track of how many objects are correctly classified, and then we start over with a different fold as our validation set.
 Cross validation is democratic, since every element in our dataset will get used as a member of a validation set exactly once.

 The case in which *f* is equal to the number of points in our dataset is called **leave one out cross validation**.
 This approach amounts to, for every point in the dataset, pretending that we do not know its label, using the classification algorithm to assign it a class, and then comparing this prediction against the known class.

 ## A first attempt at quantifying the success of a classifier

-Before we can apply cross validation to WBC images, we should know how to answer the question, "How well did our classifier do?"
-This question may seem easy to answer, but we will see that pitfalls are lurking.
+Before we can apply cross validation to WBC images, we should know how to quantify the performance of the classifier.
+This task may seem easy, but we will see that pitfalls are lurking.

-Let us return to our example iris flower dataset.
-The table below shows the result of applying k-NN to this dataset, using *k* = 1 and ten folds (meaning that since there are 150 flowers, each fold contains 15 flowers).
-This table is called a **confusion matrix**, because it makes it easy to see if we are "confusing" the assignment of a flower to the wrong class.
+The table below shows the result of applying k-NN to the iris flower dataset, using *k* = 1 and cross-validation with *f* = 10 (meaning that since there are 150 flowers, each fold contains 15 flowers).
+This table is called a **confusion matrix**, because it visualizes whether we are "confusing" the assignment of a flower to the wrong class.

-To read a confusion matrix, consider the table below.
-Rows correspond to true classes, and columns correspond to predicted classes.
+In the confusion matrix, rows correspond to true classes, and columns correspond to predicted classes.
 For example, consider the second row, which corresponds to the flowers that we know are *Iris versicolor*.
 Our classifier predicted that none of these flowers were *Iris setosa*, that 47 of these flowers were *Iris versicolor*, and that three of the flowers were *Iris virginica*.
 Therefore, it correctly predicted the class of 47 of the 50 total *Iris versicolor* flowers.

 | *Iris setosa* | *Iris versicolor* | *Iris virginica* |
 | :---: |  :----: | :---: |